 Farmer Josephine Dayag shows her corn plantation damaged by strong winds in the province of Cagayan Valley after Typhoon Mangkhut made landfall in the northern Philippines on Sept.
 15. The Department of Agriculture said the typhoon damaged 1.22 million hectares of rice and corn.
 (Photo courtesy Richard Atrero de Guzman/Greenpeace)

 Catholic humanitarian agencies from around the world have vowed support for Philippine relief and rehabilitation efforts in the wake of a powerful typhoon that devastated several northern provinces.
-Caritas Internationalis

-is already on the ground providing assistance for families by distributing food and shelter, potable water and hygiene kits.
-The Catholic Agency for Overseas Development
+The U.S. bishops' Catholic Relief Services is already on the ground providing assistance for families by distributing food and shelter, potable water and hygiene kits.

 The typhoon, known locally as Ompong, was the strongest recorded anywhere in the world in 2018 and struck the northeastern tip of Luzon in the early hours of Sept.
 15.

 Typhoon Mangkhut struck just before harvest, affecting more than 80 percent of corn crops and causing damage to agriculture estimated at US$53 million.